-Asia Open RAN Academy (AORA) envisions to benefit stakeholders concerned with digital access, equity, and inclusion for nation-building.
-It aims in advancing an open interoperable, reliable, and secure internet and vibrant digital economy through increased cooperation competition and choice.
+Asia Open RAN Academy (AORA) aims to benefit stakeholders invested in digital access, equity, and inclusion for nation-building.
+Its mission is to advance an open, interoperable, reliable, and secure internet and foster a vibrant digital economy through increased cooperation, competition, and choice.

-The Asia open RAN Academy is an activity co-created with us aid funds as part of the Biden administration’s in Indo-pacific economic framework.
+The Asia open RAN Academy is an initiative co-created with USAID funds as part of the Biden administration’s in Indo-pacific economic framework.

 It has five strategic goals:

-• First is to continuously evolve an Asian Smart Hub for open RAN standards and solutions.
+- Continuously Evolve an Asian Smart Hub: Develop and refine open RAN standards and solutions.

 Learn more about Asia Open RAN Academy here: